 However, some playground accidents could and should be avoided by taking the necessary steps to safeguard children from reasonably foreseeable injury.
 This could include playground equipment that is not suitable for the age of children that are using it, equipment that has not been adequately maintained or equipment that does not have the necessary safety measures in place, such as safety matting to protect against falls.

-How Can you Help me with my School Accident Claim?
+How Can a Solicitor Help me with my School Accident Claim?

-Our expert team of solicitors offer exceptional levels of support to clients making a compensation claim following a school accident.
-We will assess your case fully and will be able to offer you support on a no win, no fee basis.
+The injury solicitors we work in partnership with offer exceptional levels of support to their clients when making a compensation claim following a school accident.
+Your solicitor will assess your case fully and will be able to offer you support on a no win, no fee basis.
 This means that you do not need to take any financial risks when pursuing your child’s right to compensation.

 Your solicitor will liaise with all involved parties to ensure that your case progresses smoothly and with minimal stress.
-We offer a free initial consultation to new clients to help you understand the benefits of using our services and to assess your case and provide a guideline as to likely progression and outcomes.
+The process starts with a free initial consultation, which will be used to assess your case and provide a guideline as to likely progression and outcomes.

-We will help you gather the relevant evidence and documentation in order to make a successful claim.
-Furthermore, we will utilise our experience and expertise to guide you through any potential court processes and assist you in managing your expectations with regards to timescales and the likely amount of compensation your child may be eligible for their injuries.
+If you have a valid case, the solicitor will help you gather the relevant evidence and documentation in order to make a successful claim.
+Furthermore, they will utilise their experience and expertise to guide you through any potential court processes and assist you in managing your expectations with regards to timescales and the likely amount of compensation your child may be eligible for their injuries.

 When Should I Make a Compensation Claim?